-- Develop annual budget directly linked to strategic and annual performance plans for submission to the Congress and OMB. - Annually measure performance as established in the strategic plan and assess the efficacy of performance measures for preparation of the annual performance plan. - Identify and alleviate current and future skill gaps by fostering human resources management principles, including recruitment and placement, position classification and pay administration, occupational safety and health, employee assistance, employee relations, workforce discipline, performance management and incentive awards, employee benefits, career transition, retirement, employee development and training, personnel security, and equal employment opportunity. - Promote economy and efficiency by detecting waste, fraud and abuse in the agency's programs via auditing agency operations. - Ensure program compliance with various rules and regulations regarding such areas as forms clearance, Paperwork Reduction, Small Business Paperwork Reduction Act, and other federally required reports and submissions. - Execute financial management policies and programs, manage agency appropriations, administer internal control systems for agency funds, travel and cash management, and coordinate with contractors who provide accounting and payroll services. - Monitor performance to ensure the agency's program operations are effectively, efficiently, and sustainably supported via telecommunications, procurement of administrative goods and services, property management, space, printing and copying, mail and records services, facilities and equipment maintenance, and transportation. - Provide guidance to staff regarding administrative matters, including procurement, personnel and contracting issues. - Utilize technology and IT expertise to streamline the agency's work processes and enhance the productivity and efficiency of the workforce to support the needs of the commission.
+- Develop annual budget directly linked to strategic and annual performance plans for submission to the Congress and OMB. - Annually measure performance as established in the strategic plan and assess the efficacy of performance measures for preparation of the annual performance plan. - Identify and alleviate current and future skill gaps by fostering human resources management principles, including recruitment and placement, position classification and pay administration, occupational safety and health, employee assistance, employee relations, workforce discipline, performance management and incentive awards, employee benefits, career transition, retirement, employee development and training, personnel security, and equal employment opportunity. - Promote economy and efficiency by detecting waste, fraud and abuse in the agency's programs via auditing agency operations. - Increase energy efficiency by implementing environmental programs throughout agency operations, including reducing green house gases, recycling waste and conservation of resources. - Ensure program compliance with various rules and regulations regarding such areas as forms clearance, Paperwork Reduction, Small Business Paperwork Reduction Act, and other federally required reports and submissions. - Execute financial management policies and programs, manage agency appropriations, administer internal control systems for agency funds, travel and cash management, and coordinate with contractors who provide accounting and payroll services.

+- Monitor performance to ensure the agency's program operations are effectively, efficiently, and sustainably supported via telecommunications, procurement of administrative goods and services, property management, space, printing and copying, mail and records services, facilities and equipment maintenance, and transportation. - Provide guidance to staff regarding administrative matters, including procurement, personnel and contracting issues. - Utilize technology and IT expertise to streamline the agency's work processes and enhance the productivity and efficiency of the workforce to support the needs of the commission.